 Reducing the Magnetic Signature of a Submarine

-Submarines are essentially long steel tubes, and their magnetic signature is primarily due to the permeability of the steel hull.
-Although it is built to withstand enormous pressure, a submarine hull is still relatively thin compared to the size of the vessel.
-Simulation of such a structure would be difficult using standard finite element analysis because volume meshes of thin, long structures tend to contain either a very large number of elements or elements with a large aspect ratio.
+Submarines are essentially long steel tubes.
+Although the ship hull is built to withstand enormous pressure, it is still relatively thin compared to the size of the vessel.
+Simulation of such a structure would be computationally demanding using standard finite element analysis because volume meshes of thin, long structures tend to contain either a very large number of elements or elements with a large aspect ratio.
 This results in a lot of degrees of freedom (high memory requirements) or a mesh that has issues resolving the geometry and the resulting fields.

 A model geometry of a submarine where face objects represent the submarine and a 3D box represents the surrounding water.

 Evaluating the Magnetic Signature of a Submarine

 Once you have built the geometry of the submarine and you have retrieved its material properties, you can work toward predicting its magnetic signature.
 The AC/DC Module contains the Reduced Field formulation, which is a very helpful feature for obtaining the signature.
 The feature allows you to define the background field as a predefined quantity and solve only for disturbances in the field.

 The total magnetic flux density in a horizontal slice plot 12.5 m below the keel.
 The background of Earth’s magnetic field is set to 5×10-5 T.

 A distinct field disturbance appears due to the presence of the submarine.
 Shown, using arrows, are the magnitude and direction of the tangential magnetic field in the submarine’s hull.

 Try the Magnetic Signature of a Submarine tutorial model yourself by clicking the button below, which will take you to the Application Gallery.
 Note that you must have a COMSOL Access account and, to download the MPH-file, a valid software license.

 You may also like this blog post on avoiding ship hull corrosion with impressed current cathodic protection and simulation.